Student Handbook 2014-2015

 University of Georgia Short Term Loan

 Short term loans up to three hundred dollars ($300.00) are available through UGA.
-Applications are available from the Office of Student Accounts and approved by the Associate Dean for Administration.
+Applications are available from the Office of Student Accounts.
 The form is submitted to Student Accounts, Business Services Building, located on Broad Street.
 Additional information can be found at http://www.bursar.uga.edu/single_semester_terms.pdf

 The application is available at http://www.busfin.uga.edu/bursar/ls_single_semester.pdf